 About Michael ...
 Photo by Karen Koshgarian

-Michael S. Schneider has been an educator for nearly four decades.
+Michael S. Schneider has been an educator for over four decades.
 He delights in exploring the intersections of nature, science, mathematics and art.

 Michael has a Bachelor of Science degree in Mathematics from the Polytechnic Institute of Brooklyn, (now The Polytechnic Institute of NYU) and a Master's Degree in Mathematics Education from the University of Florida (Gainesville).
 He taught youngsters for twelve years in public and private schools at the Middle School and Elementary school levels.
 In 1977, Michael was a Fulbright-Hayes Scholar in India studying ancient mathematics and sciences.
 He has been a computer consultant at the United Nations, Nickelodeon, MTV, NYTimes and many other corporations.
 He has worked for the New York Academy of Sciences, and wrote articles, posters and teachers' editions for various Scholastic magazines including Science World, SuperScience, DynaMath, and Teaching and Computers magazines.
 Michael was the creator and writer of the weekly "Mother Nature" segment at WNYC-FM radio on the popular live broadcast "Kids America" program (1986-87).
 He's also held workshops for educators at The Metropolitan Museum of Art in New York through their Education Department including "Science in the Art Museum", "The Mathematics of Islamic Art" and "Showing Children Harmony".In 1993 Michael worked with master stonecarver Simon Verity to design the geometry harmonizing the statues on the south side of the "Portal of Paradise" (central entrance) to the Cathedral of St. John the Divine in New York City.
 During 1996-97 Michael was the Dean of Mathematics and Dean of Science at The Ross School in East Hampton, NY.
 He presently lives in northern California.